-- to as a "supplemental" plan, which focuses mostly on areas directly around the MARTA station. - The supplemental plan does not negate the policies of the 2003 LCI Plan.
+- The 2012 is referred to as a "supplemental" plan, which focuses mostly on areas directly around the MARTA station. - The supplemental plan does not negate the policies of the 2003 LCI Plan.

 Kensington Livable Centers Initiative TRANSIT ORIENTED DEVELOPMENT PLAN